redradrat/redradrat/content/resume.md

 > I moved to Loodse in order to focus more on kubernetes, and to gain more insight into the forefront of modern cloud-native infrastructure design and engineering.
 Loodse, with their own range of kubernetes-focused tech, is not only one an active player in the global kubernetes ecosystem, but also an innovation driver.
 Working here, I learned a lot about what it means to work on the frontier of modern design and how to learn and adapt quickly, but also how to facilitate implementation and design for environments traditionally not used to fast-paced iteration.

-- Kubernetes Expertise
+* Kubernetes Expertise
-- Cloud Native Design and Architecture
+* Cloud Native Design and Architecture
-- DevOps - Consulting and Training
+* DevOps - Consulting and Training
+* Hands-On Development (Golang; K8s Controllers)

 ## Software Developer
 **Braintribe, Austria**